The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 What Is Developmental Editing and Why It Matters

 Developmental editing is the deep-dive, big-picture part of revision.
-It’s not about commas or spelling—it’s about structure.
-This is where you ask the big questions: Is the story working?
+It’s not about commas or spelling or typos—it’s about structure.
+This is where you ask the big questions: Is the story working within a central conflict?
 Do the characters grow?
 Does the plot actually plot?
+Does each scene or chapter justify its own existence?

 Think of it as remodeling, not redecorating.
 You’re knocking down walls, adding support beams, maybe rerouting the plumbing.
 It’s the unglamorous work that makes everything else possible.